What Is General Litigation?

 A general litigation attorney can help develop a strategy.
 You want to understand precisely what you hope to achieve in the litigation and what evidence is necessary.

 A good litigation attorney should keep an eye on costs.
 Consequently, they might object to certain discovery requests as too burdensome.
-For example, a request to “turn over all emails since 2000” is a fishing expedition and could cost hundreds of thousands of dollars to produce.
+For example, a request to “turn over all emails since 2000” is really a fishing expedition and could cost hundreds of thousands of dollars to produce.
 Your lawyer should ask the judge to narrow down overly broad discovery requests.

 Your litigation lawyer should be a good negotiator.
 Many lawsuits settle, even after the plaintiff files a complaint.
 In fact, a lawsuit can settle at any time, even after a jury verdict.